aspiringpro/marcusreed-ed838/src/pages/index.md

         avatar: images/aubrey_hoover.jpg
         content: >-
           If you're looking for a great web designer that won't break your budget, then talk to Marcus.
-He knows his s
+He knows how to delie
       - author: Deegan Wallace
         avatar: images/deegan_wallace.jpg
         content: >-